Can We Issue a Relieving Letter for an Employee Who Resigned After 4 Months? Seeking Advice from Senior Management

 Dear .......,

-Your resignation had been accepted and you are relieved from the services of the company from the close of working hours of ........
+This has reference to your letter dated ........, submitting your resignation from the service of the company.
+Your resignation has been accepted, and you are relieved from the services of the company from the close of working hours of ........

-We wish you all the best in your future Professional Endeavors.
+We wish you all the best in your future professional endeavors.

 S Rajasekaran